Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Stable and Robust Nonlinear System Identification

-We have also trained R-RENs and C-RENs for the F16 and Wiener Hammerstein Benchmark datasets.
-The resulting nominal performance and sensitivities for the aRENs and RENs are shown in \RW{Table} \ref{tab:REN}.
+We have also trained cyclic RENs (i.e. $D_{11}$ is a full matrix) for the F16 Benchmark dataset.
+The resulting nominal performance and sensitivities for the acyclic and cyclic RENs are shown in Table~\ref{tab:REN}.
 We do not observe a significant difference in performance between the cyclic and acyclic model classes.

-Finally, we have plotted the loss versus the number of epochs in Fig. \ref{fig:f16_training} for some of the models on the F16 dataset.
-Compared \RW{to} the LSTM, the REN takes a similar number of steps and achieves a slightly lower training loss.
-The LSTM is a model designed to be easy to train.
+Finally, we have plotted the training loss \eqref{eq:sim_err} versus the number of epochs in Fig. \ref{fig:f16_training} for some of the models on the F16 dataset.
+Compared to the LSTM, the REN takes a similar number of steps and achieves a slightly lower training loss.